neithernut/dr.w.falls/doc/Gameplay.md

 capsule's movement downwards is halted if at least one of its elements would then occupy the same tile as another capsule element or a virus.

+Input driven movement of a capsule is decoupled from the tick-driven constant movement downwards.

 ### Rotation

 A rotation must not allow a player to move a capsule upwards nor accelerate the